grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

    For more information about port-forwarding, refer to [Use Port Forwarding to Access Applications in a Cluster](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).

-   b) Navigate to `localhost:3000` in your browser.
+   b.
+Navigate to `localhost:3000` in your browser.

-   c) The Grafana sign-in page appears.
+   The Grafana sign-in page appears.

-   c) To sign in, enter `admin` for both the username and password.
+   c.
+To sign in, enter `admin` for both the username and password.

 ## Access Grafana using minikube